ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 # 5. Partners Authentication and Authorisation
+   * NOTE: **Partners Authentication and Authorisation** is only a proxy implementation due to pending integration with Partner Management services
 ## 5.1 MISP License Authentication [**[↑]**](#table-of-content)

 **Authenticate and authorise the MOSIP Infrastructure Service Provider (MISP)**